DeLloyd Thompson

-DeLloyd "Dutch" Thompson (1888-1949) was an aviator of the early 20th century.
+DeLloyd "Dutch" Thompson (1888 – 1949) was an aviator of the early 20th century.

-He was born in 1888 and grew up in Buffalo Township, Washington County, Pennsylvania.
+He was born in 1888 and grew up in Buffalo Township, Pennsylvania.
 As a pilot, he was part of the tradition of "exhibition" pilots, travelling throughout countrysides and entertaining with their aeronautical feats.

 On August 6, 1914, Thompson set the flight altitude record by flying to a height of 15,256 ft over Overland Park, Kansas in his Day-Gyro plane.
 Because of the coldness at that altitude, he wore a sheepskin suit.
 When the plane ran out of fuel, he executed a spiral glide maneuver to return to earth.
 This feat, which placed him at the altitude of modern turboprop planes, happened only 10 years after the Wright brothers' first flight.
 However, because of the advances in flight technology, the record did not last long.